garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/overcommit ratio.md

 [[Memory]] should not be oversubscribed in a [[Virtual Desktop Infrastructure (VDI)]] deployment
 ### Storage
-The Windows 7 64-bit version requires an additional 4GB of disk space over the Windows
+The Windows 7 64-bit version requires an additional 4GB of disk space over the Windows 7 32-bit version.
+- this will decrease the number of virtual machines on the server - unless additional